petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/publications-permissions.md

 | View | View the Publications application in the Global Menu ( ![Global Menu](../../../images/icon-applications-menu.png) ) and access the Publications Bar. |
 | Work on Production | Access and work in production while Publications is enabled. |

-At minimum, contributing to a publication requires the Access in Control Panel and View permissions.
+At minimum, using Publications requires a regular role with the Access in Control Panel and View permissions.

 ```{important}
 If you've enabled Sandbox Only and don't want users to work in production, ensure they do not have the Work on Production permission.